CaliStyle/trailpack-proxy-cart/README.md

 `payment_kind`: the type of transactions to create, 'authorize', 'capture', 'sale', or 'manual'

-`payment_details`: an array of payment information, requires a 'gateway' attribute and normally a 'token'
+`payment_details`: an array of payment information, requires a 'gateway' attribute and normally a 'token' or a 'source'

 `fulfillment_kind`: the type of fulfillment to perform, 'immediate', null or blank